Tarasovk49/2018_lipodisk_md/polymers_preparation/README.md

 # Description

 *polymer_generation.py* builds polymer molecules consisting of diisobutylene, maleic acid, styrene monomers.
+8 types of monomers are built with structure provided by *topology_generalized/.mol*:
+- 4 types of maleic acid monomers = (2 different states of protonation) x (2 different carboxyls of maleic acid),
+- 2 types of diisobutylene monomers with radical group oriented closer to beginning or closer to end of polymer,
+- 2 types of styrene monomers with benzene group oriented closer to beginning or closer to end of polymer.

 The syntax is (default values are displayed):

 `polymer_generation.py -n 100 -l 36 -r 3 -p 3 -ps 0 -pm 0.25 -pd 0.75 -o polymer`